10 Romantic Outdoor Adventures

 Park (Sharon Long/Share the

 As the nation’s most visited national park, the Great Smoky Mountains National Park is known for its diverse landscape, abundant wildlife and mountain culture.
-And for adventurous couples, visiting a scenic waterfall, Hiking the Smokies or taking in the breathtaking beauty of fall colors are sure to spice up the romance.
+And for adventurous couples, visiting a scenic waterfall, hiking the Smokies or taking in the breathtaking beauty of fall colors are sure to spice up the romance.
 The most popular time for weddings is in the fall, when the park is beautifully decorated with nature’s seasonal display.

 Historic, rustic and charming, the Timberline Lodge is a wonderful mountain getaway with plenty of recreation options for those who share a passion for the outdoors.
-While the lodge is a popular location for weddings, there are some scenic locations on the Mt.
+While the lodge is a popular location for weddings, there are some scenic locations in the Mt.
 Hood National Forest that offer stunning beachside backdrops for matrimonial ceremonies like Lost Lake Resort, Mirror Lake and Frog Lake.
 Check out our spotlight article about Timberline Lodge and surrounding attractions for more details and to start planning your romantic outdoor adventure.